Pipeline

 Corneal Dystrophies are a group of genetic, often progressive, eye disorders in which abnormal material accumulates in the clear (transparent) outer layer of the eye (cornea).
 Corneal dystrophy can cause watery eyes, dry eyes, sensitivity to light, pain, corneal erosion, and significant visual impairment, but to date there is no cure and treatment focuses on alleviating symptoms.

-SIS-201-CD represents a first-in-class treatment to target the mutated TGFBI gene and inhibit protein accumulation in the cornea with the ease and convince of eye drop administration.
+SIS-201-CD represents a first-in-class treatment to target the mutated TGFBI gene and inhibit protein accumulation in the cornea with the ease and convenience of eye drop administration.

 SIS-202-CDC is a topical Bio-Courier CRISPR-Cas 9 designed to permanently edit the mutated Transforming Growth Factor Beta I (TGFBI) gene using double-cut CRISPR Cas 9 and stop the overproduction and aggregation of TGFBI protein in patients with type II Corneal Dystrophy.